actie/fnsapi/README.md

 ### get message timeout

 FNS provides us an asynchronous API.
 So, we need to make two requests: first to generate the message, and second to receive it.
 And there is a timeout on a server side.
 It's possible to download the message only within around the 60 seconds after request.
-We use the[exponential backoff algorithm](https://en.wikipedia.org/wiki/Exponential_backoff) with 60 seconds timeout.
+We use the [exponential backoff algorithm](https://en.wikipedia.org/wiki/Exponential_backoff) with 60 seconds timeout.
 You can specify the different value but if it is too big, you'll just receive the TimeoutException from FNS backend.

 ## Usage